How does Hermanus Siyakha work?

 - They can authorize a partial loan up to the amount that has been funded.

 - They can top up the amount received using unallocated donations to Hermanus Siyakha.

-- Does Hermanus Siyakha monitor and mentor borrowers?
+Does Hermanus Siyakha monitor and mentor borrowers?

-Applicants who are successful in securing a loan are allocated to a mentor appointed by Hermanus Siyakha.
+- Applicants who are successful in securing a loan are allocated to a mentor appointed by Hermanus Siyakha.
 The mentor provides assistance and guidance to the borrower, and will often have been involved in motivating the loan application.

-- Will HS provide feedback to contributors on the progress of each project?
+Will HS provide feedback to contributors on the progress of each project?

-Regular feedback on each project is provided via an updated newsfeed on the Hermanus Siyakha website and through an electronic newsletter to all contributors.
-At any stage a contributor may request an update on the particular project that they have funded.
+- Regular feedback on projecst is provided via an updated newsfeed on the Hermanus Siyakha website and through an electronic newsletter to all lenders.
+At any stage a lender may request an update on the particular project that they have funded.

 - Lenders are also encouraged to make contact with the borrower, on the understanding that they may not interfere in the execution of the project, nor give advice to the borrower.

 - All communications of this nature should be undertaken through the appointed mentor.